Practical knowledge2025-07-01T12:04:29+02:00

 The practical driving test can be taken on the student's 17th birthday at the earliest

-A road test is an ordinary theoretical and practical driving test similar to those taken by people who have not previously held a driving licence.
+A controlled driving test is a standard theoretical and practical driving test similar to the one taken by people who have not previously held a driving licence.

 Driving licence categories